Th876/TravelApp/README.md

 <h4>Google Maps' Places Autocomplete Data Source</h4>

 <p>This page consists of an Address Lookup feature in which users are able to type in a name of a place, anywhere in the world, and the table above the text input bar displays the latitude and longitude, as well as the address of the place.
-One can find a 'refresh search' button below the input bar.</p>
+This was made possible by Google Maps places library which features a utility function to geocode and receive the latitude and longitude via Google Map's Geocoder API.
+Also, one can easily refresh their search by clicking the 'refresh search' button below the input bar.</p>

+<p>To create this feature, I had to install the react places autocomplete </p>

 # Getting Started with Create React App